Back to Prevention

 Nutrition labelling as a trade policy issue

-Measures that affect the trade of food products, including nutrition labelling requirements that differ between countries, may invoke obligations under trade law.
-Concerns about nutrition labelling initiatives have been raised with the World Trade Organization.
-Policy makers can frame nutrition labelling initiatives strategically to minimise potential trade concerns.
+Measures that affect the trade of food products, including nutrition labelling requirements that differ between countries, may invoke obligations under international trade law.
+Concerns about nutrition labelling initiatives have been raised within World Trade Organization committees.
+It is important that nutrition labelling initiatives and other public health regulation is developed with these issues in mind to minimise potential trade concerns.

 Key Evidence